nestjs/docs.nestjs.com/content/recipes/crud.md

 > info **Request** GET /heroes/25?**join**=profile||address,bio

-The response will contain a hero object with joined profile which will have `address` and `bio` columns selected.
+The response will contain a hero object with a joined profile which will have `address` and `bio` columns selected.

 Also, the response will contain a `faction` object with the `name` column selected because it was set to `eager: true` and thus persists in every response.